 If you need to file a personal injury lawsuit, the legal process could take significantly longer than an insurance settlement.
 A lawsuit can take one year or longer to resolve in Texas.
 Your exact timeline will depend on several factors, including how soon you can get a court date in your jurisdiction and whether you and the defendant settle the case before it goes to trial.

-For more information about the insurance process in Texas, including how long your settlement might take, consult with an attorney.
+For more information about the insurance process in Texas, including how long your settlement might take, consult with a personal injury attorney.
 Hiring an attorney may enable you to speed up the settlement process, as your lawyer will know how to communicate and negotiate with an insurance claims adjuster.
 A lawyer can also represent you during an injury trial in San Antonio, if necessary.